B1gN0Se/ai-jailbreaks/README.md

 Also check the file **Inception_Attack.mkd**, this jailbreak is working in many LLMs!!

 Also check the file **Context_Bypass.mkd**, this jailbreak is working in many LLMs!!

+Also check the file **investigator-agent-prompts.mkd**, these jailbreaks are working on multiple LLMs!!